Rumpunzel/rpg-thingy/rules/gear.md

 Some assets may be only specifically be used to attack or defend.
 If they are used for minimum effort to attack or defend but weren't meant to do so, it is treated as an off-label use and its rating is considered to be **1** (or its masterpiece rating, if the asset is a masterpiece) for that test.

 Gear assets also list the specific resource required to both craft and improve them.
+Some gear asset list one or more additional resources as required when crafting it.
+This additional resource(s) are requires on top of what it would normally take to craft or repair it.
-Some gear assets require another gear asset of at least masterpiece quality to be created.
+Very few gear assets require another gear asset of at least masterpiece quality to be created.
 The masterpiece assets consumed by the process; the corresponding rating for the new asset is the rating of the consumed asset's masterpiece trait.
+After being created, the asset can be repaired like any other asset.

 # Influence Gear